sirkofiknight/sirkofiknight/README.md

 - 👋 Hi, I’m @sirkofiknight
 - 👀 I’m interested in
-- 🌱 I’m currently learning ... bootstrap and javascript
+- 🌱 I’m currently learning ...Data science, bootstrap and javascript
-- 💞️ I’m looking to collaborate on ...front end developments
+- 💞️ I’m looking to collaborate on data science projects and web dev projects
 - 📫 How to reach me ...richardoseiadu1@gmail.com

 <!---